VictorCyprien/wallet-monitoring/README.md

 - **Retry Mechanism**: Solana RPC calls automatically retry up to 3 times with a 5-second delay between attempts
 - **Duplicate Prevention**: The `token_accounts` table has a unique constraint on `(wallet_address, token_mint)` to prevent duplicates
 - **Foreign Keys**: Token accounts reference token entities to maintain data integrity
 - **UPSERT Operations**: Token accounts are updated if they exist or inserted if they don't
+- **Native SOL Support**: Both native SOL and SPL tokens are tracked, with native SOL represented using the wrapped SOL address